-This article goes into more detail on each of these uses and how you can incorporate steel wool into your survival gear.
+This article details each of these uses and how you can incorporate steel wool into your survival gear.

 1. Start a Fire

 One essential survival skill is being able to start a fire.
-If you can’t build a fire, you’ll have a hard time staying warm, cooking food, or signaling for help.
+If you can’t build a fire, you’ll have difficulty staying warm, cooking food, or signaling for help.
 There are many ways to start a fire, but the easiest is to use steel wool and a 9-volt battery.

-Simply pull the steel wool into small pieces and touch it to the ends of the battery, making sure that it’s not grounded through another object.
+Pull the steel wool into small pieces and touch it to the ends of the battery, ensuring it’s not grounded through another object.
 The electric current will heat the steel wool, causing it to smolder.
 Then, you can blow on the steel wool until a flame appears.